arcana-lab/noelle/README.md

 - `bin` contains the scripts through which the user will run all analyses and transformations
 - `doc` contains the documentation
-- `examples` contains examples of how to build an LLVM pass that uses NOELLE
+- `examples` contains examples of how to build LLVM pass that rely on NOELLE
 - `tests` contains unit tests

 ## NOELLE as an external project